tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/节点管理/变更 Mongod 节点配置规格_intl_en.md

 ## Overview

-If the configuration of your purchased TencentDB for MongoDB instance isn't suitable for (either below or above) your current business requirements, you can quickly adjust its specifications based on your actual business conditions (at the initial stage, at the rapid development stage, during peak hours, or during off-peak hours), so as to better meet your needs such as full utilization of resources and real-time cost optimization.
+If your purchased TencentDB for MongoDB instance is overprovisioned or underprovisioned, your business needs cannot be best met, and you can quickly adjust its specifications as needed (at the start, during rapid development, or during peak/off-peak hours), so you can fully utilize resources and reduce unnecessary costs in real time.

-The configuration modification of mongod nodes includes adjusting the mongod computing specification and disk capacity.
-Before adjusting the configuration, understand the [product specifications](https://intl.cloud.tencent.com/document/product/240/31183) supported by TencentDB first, so you can choose the most appropriate specifications for your business.
+You can change the mongod computing specification and disk capacity for mongod nodes.
+In order to choose the specifications that best suit your needs, we recommend that you first check TencentDB [Product Specifications](https://intl.cloud.tencent.com/document/product/240/31183) before making a choice.

 ## Billing

-After the instance configuration is adjusted, the instance will be billed by the new configuration.
+The instance will be billed by the new configurations after its configurations are changed.
 Make sure that your Tencent Cloud account balance is sufficient.
 For more information, see [Configuration Adjustment Billing](https://intl.cloud.tencent.com/document/product/240/44174).

 ## Prerequisites